-Why do you travel – to see the world and discover new places?
+Why do you travel?
+To see the world and discover new places?
 To meet people and learn about other cultures?
-To escape from the stresses of day to day life?
+To escape from the stress of day to day life?

-There are so many reasons to love living a life of travel, and so many ways how seeing the world can be incredibly fulfilling.
-While lots of us are becoming more aware of our responsibilities to the environment and to supporting ethical tourism, I recently realised there’s one aspect we don’t talk about – our responsibility as travellers after we’ve come home.
+There are so many reasons to love living a life of travel and even more ways in which seeing the world can be incredibly fulfilling.
+And while lots of us are becoming more aware of our responsibilities to the environment and to ethical tourism, I recently realised there’s one aspect we don’t talk about – our responsibility as travellers after we’ve come home.

 A little story…

 If you follow me on Twitter, you’ll know I recently spent two weeks in China.
 It’s been over a decade since I was last in the country, and I found it really rewarding to be able to play tourist there for the first time, especially since I had very little memory left from previous years I’d spent there.

 We based the majority of our stay in Xi’an where we ate and explored to our heart’s content for 10 days, before travelling onto Beijing for a few nights prior to our flight home.